-and crustaceans and are gregarious creatures.
-They travel in the Arctic, circumpolar regions and enter the St. Lawrence and Yukon rivers, and even occasionally are seen off the British coast.
+and crustaceans and are gregari-ous creatures.
+They travel in the Arctic, circumpolar regions and enter the St. Lawrence and Yu-kon rivers, and even occasionally are seen off the British coast.

 Why the beluga chose to inhabit Alaskan waters, we do not know.
-It may be that they prefer know.
 It may be that they prefer a less hostile environment.
-Many years ago, the beluga was plentiful and more friendly.
+Many vears ago, the beluga was plentiful and more friendly.
 Now one rarely sees them, while traveling on the ocean.

-The Eskimos named the whale "siisuak" (singular), "siisuiat" "siisuak" (singular), "siisuiat" because of its vulnerable characteristics.
+The Eskimos named the whale "siisuak" (singular), "siisuiat" because of its vulnerable characteristics.
 It means "white whale teristics.
-It means "white whale."
+It means "white whale.
 The Russians named it beluga (byeli) meaning "white color."
 The beluga's enemy is the killer whale.
-Eskimos frequently heard the announcement, "Siisuiat are coming," fleeing from their enemy, the killer whale.
-Every member of the community would spart to ward. the chase on the ocean. would squat down to watch people.
+Eskimos frequently heard the announcement, "Siisuiat are coming," fleeing from their expressions the likes whele. fleeing from killer whale. their enemy, the killer whale.
+Every member of the community would squat down to watch the chase on the ocean.

-To them, the chase would mean "let the killers annihilate the whale, so that the poor wid-ows will reap the harvest of the slabs of muktuk, which the tide will drift ashore."
+To them, the chase would mean "let the killers annihilate the whale, so that the poor widows will reap the harvest of the slabs of muktuk, which the tide will drift ashore.

-No daring hunter will intervene in this particular whales hunting scene.
+No daring hunter will inter-ne in this particular whales' hunting scene.
 In fact, it is a taboo for any Eskimo to either give alarm or interrupt the killer whales' chase for fear of being killed themselves.
-The hunters are not allowed to kill a killer whale, because of the pieces of the beluga the killer whale have killed soon float to shore as food for the poor and handicapped
+The hunters are not allowed to kill a killer whale, because of the pieces of the beluga the killer whale have killed soon float to shore as food for the poor and handicapped people.

 The killer whales hunt in packs and travel like torpedos skidding on the surface of the sea.
-So, too, the Eskimo hunter paddles his kayak swiftly using a double-bladed paddle until her rides abreast of a whale as it sur-

-When the mammal comes up for air, the Eskimo maneuvers his craft to a right angle from the whale, then throws his spear into the ribs where the spear-head will lodge immovably.
-The thong attached to the spear un-winds immediately after the catch; the seal poke balloon, also attached to the thong, flings itself into its place as a marker to guide the hunter as he rides the high seas until the whale is ex-hausted and can be easily reached for the last thrust of another nunters not to chase and kill this pack of whales.
+So, too, the Eskimo hunter paddles his kayak swiftly using a double-bladed paddle until her rides abreast of a whale as it surwhen the mammal comes up for air, the Eskimo maneuvers his craft to a right angle from the whale, then throws his spear into the ribs where the spear-head will lodge immovably.
+The thong attached to the spear un-winds immediately after the catch; the seal poke balloon, also attached to the thong, flings itself into its place as a marker to guide the hunter as he rides the high seas until the whale is ex-hausted and can be easily reached for the last thrust of another pack of whales.

-This method of whale hunting is very dangerous, therefore. no amateurs take the role but they frequently are on hand to observe the hunter's action.
+This method of whale hunting is very dangerous, therefore, no amateurs take the role, but they frequently are on hand to observe the hunter's action.
 There is another taboo, "Do not overdo your expertise."
-In other words, do not kill the animals only for the service of the ser mals only for a means of showing your skill, or for pleasure.
+In other words, do not kill the animale achieves a second to the sec mals only for a means of showing your skill, or for pleasure.

-For example, my mother's uncle was a skilled whale chaser.
-Everyone at Koyak, Alaska, made predictions that Kuquna-gak would be the one to kill a whale first.
+For example, my mother's uncle was a skilled whale chaser. uncle was a skilled whale chaser.
+Everyone at Koyak, Alaska, made predictions that Kuqunagak would be the one to kill a whale first.
 One morning the watchment announced to the hunters, "whales are coming."
-A leader of the group warned the hunters not to chase and kill this forgotten.
-The expert kayakmen hunt whale by chasing them in their kayaks toward the shallow water, preferably into the estuaries.
-The hunters wait until the whales enter the mouth of the river.
-If a school of whales are not alarm-ed by an enemy, they will continue to pursue the fish, some-times until it is too late for them to reach to safety.
+A leader of the group warned the hunters and kill this hunters not to chase and kill this pack of whales.

 Kunqunagak said, "I would like to kill a whale just once this fall.
 This will be the last time."

 He disobyed the leader to chase the whale alone.